Australian Institute of Health and Welfare (2021) Housing affordability, AIHW, Australian Government, accessed 27 November 2021

 See Housing assistance for more information on this topic.
 Also see:

 AHURI (Australian Housing and Urban Research Institute) 2018.
 Mortgage stress, rental stress, housing affordability stress: what’s the difference?
-AHURI.
-Viewed 22 November 2018.
+Melbourne: AHURI.

 CHOICE, National Shelter and NATO (National Association of Tenant Organisations) 2018.
 Disrupted: The consumer experience of renting in Australia.
 CHOICE, National Shelter and NATO.

-National Shelter, Brotherhood of St Laurence, Community Sector Banking, & SGS Economics & Planning 2019.
-Rental affordability index.
-November 2019 release.
+SGS Economics and Planning 2020.
+Rental Affordability Index: December 2020 key findings.
 Canberra, Hobart, Melbourne and Sydney: SGS Economics & Planning.

 Thomas M & Hall A 2016.
 Housing affordability in Australia.
 Parliament of Australia.
 Viewed 23 January 2019.